 A law passed by Congress isn’t enough to get DOT to take action.
 The Secretary of Transportation said that she did not see any need for regulation.
 The FBI presented evidence of sexual abuse and complaints registered by passengers.

-Today, a family of four may have to pay about $400 extra per person per round trip in order for toddlers to be able to sit with parents.
+Today, a family of four might pay about $400 extra per person per round trip in order for toddlers to be able to sit with their parents.
 This is truly shameful.

 Airlines ignore DOT denied boarding regulations because of lax airline policing